 Program Highlights for Auckland / Palmerston North / Wellington, New Zealand

-- Get a true taste of Kiwi culture in the Manawatu region, which also offers extensive countryside for “tramping”
+- Get a true taste of Kiwi culture in the Manawatū region, which also offers extensive countryside for exploring.

-- Choose the Wellington campus to savor the cultural capital of the country with a lively cosmopolitan feel to its campus
+- Choose the Wellington campus to savor the cultural capital of the country with a lively cosmopolitan feel.

-- Choose the Albany campus to take advantage of a big city lifestyle on the North Shore of Auckland
+- Choose the Auckland campus to take advantage of a big city lifestyle on the North Shore of Auckland.